splineops/splineops/docs/user-guide/02_resize.rst

    :align: center
    :width: 100%

-The last plot shows **round-trip runtime vs zoom**.
+The last plot shows round-trip runtime vs zoom.
 It confirms that the antialiasing presets add only a modest overhead over the Standard ones, while still remaining competitive with other high-quality methods for a wide range of zoom factors.
 The zoomed version for :math:`0 < z < 1` makes this clear